by-The-Lindemans/Equitable_Public_Benefit_License/ADOPTER_GUIDE.md

 ## For users of EPBL software (Licensees)
 1) Compute your eligibility caps each year:
    - FTE Headcount = total paid hours during the 13-week window ending on the Measurement Date ÷ 520; round to the nearest whole number (half-up).
-   - Org Net Assets Cap = 2 x FTE Headcount x Net Worth Cap
+   - Org Net Assets Cap = 2 × FTE × Net Worth Cap
-   - Org Gross Receipts Cap = 2 x FTE Headcount x Income Cap
+   - Org Gross Receipts Cap = 0.33 × FTE × Net Worth Cap.
    - Wealth Caps: use the sources defined in the license; update when those sources update; the Measurement Date is the last day of your Transparency Year (see the license)
 2) Complete the appropriate Attestation template (organizations use `ATT_ORG.md`; individuals use `ATT_INDIVIDUAL.md`).
    - You may link to existing public filings (for example, Form 990) instead of duplicating content.